Managing your digital identity

 The prevalence of technology in our lives can be overwhelming and it is becoming increasingly difficult to ‘switch off’.
 Why not use social media timers to enhance your digital wellbeing?
 These are available for both Apple and Android phones/mobile devices and work simply by sending you notifications when you’re approaching, or have exceeded, your screen time limits.
 This video explains the principle behind them in more detail.
 A couple of timers that you could try are Offtime or Freedom.

 You might also want to monitor your screen time by using the inbuilt features on your smartphone/mobile device.
-You can find more information on using Screen Time on an iPhone/iPad here and Google Digital Wellbeing here.
+Find more information on using Screen Time on an iPhone/iPad and Google Digital Wellbeing.

 Digital identity and wellbeing online courses